FritzJay/WatchRusty/README.md

 # WatchRusty

-Automatically open your preferred browser to Rusty's stream at 9pm EDT
+Automatically open your preferred browser to Rusty's stream, everyday, at 9pm EDT

 ## How to do?